jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 ### 368 Form of, and entering into, bond
 (1) A bond under section 367 must be entered into by any of the parties to it before a District Court Judge, Justice, Community Magistrate, or Registrar of a District Court.
 (2) It is not necessary for all the parties to the bond to be present at the same time or place, and more than 1 copy or form of the bond may be authenticated.
-(3) The persons before whom a bond is entered into must give each of the persons entering into it before him or her a notice in accordance with rules of court.
+(3) The persons before whom a bond is entered into must give each of the persons entering into it before him or her a notice.
 (4) If a surety or sureties are required, the court may at any time, if it is satisfied that the defendant is unable to obtain the surety or sureties, order that the surety or, as the case may be, any or all of the sureties be dispensed with.

 ### 369 Making of order for bond where person charged with offence